Better Than Takeout: Healthy Homemade Nando’s Loaded Fries Recipe

 - Potatoes: Maris Piper or King Edwards are the best choices in the UK.
 They get fluffy on the inside and crispy on the outside.

-- Low-calorie cooking spray: This is essential for keeping the fat content low.
+- Low-calorie cooking spray: Essential for keeping fat content low.

 - Seasoning: A mix of salt, paprika, and a little garlic powder works well to replicate that PERi-salt taste.